sajibcse68/MyDailyLearn/CSS/Sass/Sass.md

 #### @import of SCSS vs .scss
 - The SCSS `@import` rule has been avoided: prevents parallel downloading
 - `@import` with .scss or .sass happens `during compile` rather than client-side
-- File extension is optional.
+- File extension is optional

 #### Partials
 - Adding an underscore creates a `partial`.
 Partials can be imported, but will not compile to .css.